Cofounder vs Polsia

 Cofounder

-Cofounder separates company work into departments, previews, and review paths so customer-facing work has more places to be caught and corrected.
+Departments, previews, and review paths so customer-facing work gets caught and corrected.

 Quick recommendation

-Both products promise to reduce the human work required to build and operate a company.
-The difference is structure: Cofounder gives you a company OS with departments, controls, managed services, and review paths.
-Polsia is simpler because one autonomous loop tries to run the whole process.
-That can be appealing early, but customer-facing pages, product flows, and company systems need clearer ownership when work gets messy, incomplete, or hard to trust.
+Both reduce the human work of building and running a company.
+The difference is structure.
+Cofounder gives you a company OS with departments, controls, and review paths.
+Polsia hands the whole process to one autonomous loop - which means giving up day-to-day control.
+Customer-facing pages, product flows, and company systems need clearer ownership when work gets messy or hard to trust.

 Feature-by-feature